Metalanguage: Metaprogramming

-Computers follow programs, sets of instructions in a formal language.
+Computers follow programs, sets of instructions in formal languages.
 The development of a programming language involves the use of a metalanguage.
 The act of working with metalanguages in programming is known as metaprogramming.

 Backus–Naur form, developed in the 1960s by John Backus and Peter Naur, is one of the earliest metalanguages used in computing.
 Examples of modern-day programming languages which commonly find use in metaprogramming include ML, Lisp, m4, and Yacc.